mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/understanding-the-project-lead-role.md

 date: 2016-10-06 14:05:56
 time: "25 mins"
 following: _articles/introduction-to-open-leadership/getting-to-know-mozilla-and-the-leadership-network.md
+summary: "This module explores what project leaders, or “leads” do on open projects, and the kind of mindset and approach this role requires."
+prereq: >
+  * have completed previous modules in this section

+  * have a project idea/vision
+format: >
+  *   read and watch videos on this topic

+  *   do a short thinking/writing reflection exercise
+materials: "Paper and pen or computer for recording reflection"
 ---

 * TOC
 {:toc}

-## Summary

-This module explores what project leaders, or “leads” do on open projects, and the kind of mindset and approach this role requires.

-## Table of Contents

-1.3.1\.
-Introduction

-1.3.2\.
-What working open can (and can’t) do for you

-1.3.3 Assignment: Reflecting on benefits and challenges of working open

-## What you’ll need to start:

-*   have completed previous modules in this section
-*   have a project idea/vision

-## What you’ll do:

-*   ead and watch videos on this topic
-*   do a short thinking/writing reflection exercise

-## Materials you’ll need:

-*   Paper and pen or computer for recording reflection

-## Time to complete:

-*   25 mins total (15 minutes reading/watching; 10 minutes assignment)

-## 1.3.1 Introduction
+### 1.3.1 Introduction

 When you're leading an open project, there are a few things you’ll do, listed below in the order they’ll likely happen on your project.
 Some of these practices (such as working with volunteers) aren’t so unusual, but in an open project the notions of community involvement and information-sharing become core, driving principles.
 When you work open you: